takase1121/BlueMap/README.md

 <br>
 <br>

+## Don't Look Here!

+This is a fork of BlueMap that supports various experimental features, such as WebP support, better PNG for low resolution tiles, and brotli support.
+My goal is to reduce Internet bandwidth when loading the map and reducing the map size on disk.
+These changes will **never be upstreamed, and I will not maintain them**.

+##### Branches

+- `feature/webp`: uses WebP to compress lowres tiles, which reduces the map size very slightly (can cause crashes)
+- `feature/better-png`: uses a faster PNG encoder for lowres tiles (not that fast and not that efficient either)
+- `feature/brotli`: uses brotli to compress hires tiles which reduces their size by 20% (requires HTTPS; significant slowdown expected)
+- `special`: based on `feature/better-png` and `feature/brotli`

+In short, these are neither good for normal use.
+Just use upstream.

 ## What is BlueMap
 BlueMap is a program that reads your Minecraft world files and generates not only a map, but also 3D-models of the whole surface.
 With the web-app you then can look at those in your browser and basically view the world as if you were ingame!